 Why Bottled Water is Over

-Bottled water has been a go-to convenience that moms, athletes, busy professionals, and gym buffs appreciate.
+Bottled water has been a go-to convenience that parents, athletes, busy professionals, and gym buffs appreciate.
 It’s easy to access, disposable, and you can take it on the go.
 What’s not to love?
 Actually, quite a lot.
 We created our Carbon Filter Water Decanter because we saw the writing on the wall when it comes to the future of water bottles and why they’re over.

 Bottled Water is Expensive

 Depending on the brand of bottled water you buy, a 24-pack can start at $4 and go up from there.
 If the average person drinks one 16.9oz bottle of water per day, that works out to 48 gallons per person or 200 gallons for a family of four per year.
 For that same family of 4, if they’re each drinking 2 bottles of water per person a day, they’ll need at least 2 cases for an entire week.
 Multiply that by 52 weeks in a year and it’s about $400 a year on bottled water.

 It’s such a pain to carry all that water out of the store and into your home.
 A case of water weighs about 30 lbs, so you could be one careless move from a pulled muscle, largely because you didn’t think to stretch before hoisting it onto the counter.
 And let’s be honest: that case of water will sit in the back of your car for at least a day before anyone bothers to get it out.
 (You know it and we know it.)